build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-## 1.5.
+## 1.8.
 Appendix

-### 1.5.1.
+### 1.8.1.
 Protobuf schema definitions

-The data structures presented in this document are accompanied by Protocol Buffers schema definitions.
+The data structures presented in this document are accompanied by protobuf schema definitions.
 See [bsp.proto](src/main/protobuf/bsp.proto).

-### 1.5.2.
+### 1.8.2.
 Scala Bindings

 A Scala library implementation of this communication protocol is available in this repository.
 The public API of this library currently has three direct Scala dependencies: